thinktandem/tandem/site/blog/2020-06-02-lando-drupal-contributions.md

 summary: Setting up, testing, and writing Drupal patches can be a confusing gauntlet to the uninitiated.

 tags:
   - devops
   - development
   - lando
+  - serundeputy

 author: "Geoff St. Pierre"
 id: serundeputy